polyaxon/polyaxon/site/docs/core/scheduling-strategies/queue-routing.md

 meta_title: "Queue routing in Polyaxon - Scheduling strategies"
-meta_description: "Polyaxon provides a queue abstraction to prioritize operations on a queue, to throttle the number of operations on a queue, to route operations on queue to a namespace or cluster, to limit the number of operations queued from a single workflow or nested workflow."
+meta_description: "Polyaxon provides a queue abstraction to prioritize operations on a queue, to throttle the number of operations on a queue, to route operations on a queue to a namespace or cluster, to limit the number of operations queued from a single workflow or nested workflows."
 tags:
     - configuration
     - polyaxon